csiro-fair/marimba/README.md

 <a name="acknowledgments"></a>
 ## Acknowledgments

-The inception of MarImBA was at CSIRO in 2021 and much of the initial design and implementation took place at the CSIRO 2022 [Image Data Collection and Delivery Hackathon](/docs/hackathon.md).
+The inception of Marimba was at CSIRO in 2021 and much of the initial design and implementation took place at the CSIRO 2022 [Image Data Collection and Delivery Hackathon](/docs/hackathon.md).

 There have been many contributors to this project including: